 Apply for a larger loan to pay off your current loan and give you the extra money you need

-Remember, lots of checks on your credit file makes you look desperate for credit and like an unreliable investment.
+Remember, lots of checks on your credit file can make you look desperate for credit and make lenders think you’re having financial problems.

 If you want to fully pay off your loan early, ask your lender for an early settlement amount.